elegendre3/underload/README.md

 -- need to do smthg.. more interests will mean more searches, not viable

-- Persistence of interests in Mongo DB
+- Persistence of interests in Mongo DB .. and articles..?
+-> Track age and articles, and requests/day?

 - Quick user auth
 - -> Interests page render?